New to Bounty?

-According to the Australian Bureau of Statistics, in NSW approximately one third of house fires in NSW occur between June and August of each year, which means house fire season is upon us now.
+According to the Australian Bureau of Statistics, in NSW approximately one third of house fires in NSW occur between June and August of each year, which means house fire season is nearly upon us now.

 Knowing that, would you know what to do if a fire sparked up at your home?
 The Australian Red Cross says that less than five percent of Australians are educated enough to handle an emergency and 200,000 people are hospitalised with serious burns each year.

 You can read a full list of measures to take to prevent a fire in your home on the Australian Governments Ready website.
 However despite the best laid plans, accidental fires can still happen in your home and there are some steps you should have in place should the worst case scenario occur.